 ** We rented the scooter from our accommodation at 75k IDR per day (5.35$).

 Hiking up Ijen and then Down into the Crater

 The gate opens at 1:00 am and the entrance fee is 100k IDR per person (7.15$).
 The trek to the peak might take 2 to 2 ½ hours (depending on your fitness level) and once you reach the peak it is another 30 minutes down into the crater for the blue fire.
-While on your way down be sure not to obstruct the miners path.
-The miners will be carrying a load of sulphuric rocks which weighs around 60 kg.
+While on your way down be sure not to obstruct the miners’ path.
+The miners will be carrying a load of sulphuric rocks that weighs around 60 kg.

 Once you get closer to the mine you will need to put on the gas mask and although it does help it isn’t 100 percent foolproof.
 We hired the gas masks from our accommodation at 25k IDR per mask (1.80$).